bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 attributes, as well as microdata and WAI-ARIA to extend the value of your code.

-Additionally, **be an advocate for semantics and accessibility**.
+Additionally, <b>be an advocate for semantics and accessibility</b>.
 Tell others why you've written certain code, and provide reasoning why certain modules of content are marked up in a specific way.
 Outline goals and objectives within your code, and explain how those goals and